 Youth & Nature

-AHS understands the importance of allowing children and youth the opportunity to explore their environment.
+The AHS wants children and youth to have the opportunity to explore their environment.
 We provide numerous opportunities at River Farm for exploration and help provide educators and volunteers with the tools needed for success.

 Get ready for our 2016 AHS National Children & Youth Garden Symposium to be held July 13-16 in Columbia, South Carolina with local co-hosts Clemson University Extension, Heathwood Hall, and Riverbanks Zoo & Garden.
 AHS members receive discounted registration rates for this annual event.

 Growing Good Kids Book Award